-Israeli forces, Syrians clash in Damascus countryside; casualties reported
+Israeli incursion in Damascus countryside kills 9 Syrians: State media

 The Israeli army frequently carries out ground incursions into Syrian territory in Quneitra province in the occupied Golan Heights and Damascus countryside governorates.

-Israeli military incursions have become more brazen, more frequent and more violent since Israel expanded its occupation of southern Syria following the ousting of President Bashar al-Assad in December 2024.
+Israeli military incursions have become more brazen, more frequent and more violent since Israel expanded its occupation of southern Syria following the removal of President Bashar al-Assad in December 2024.

 Israel seized territory in the Syrian Golan Heights following the 1967 war and has held it ever since.
 However, following the fall of al-Assad, Israel violated a 1974 agreement and again invaded its neighbour’s territory, occupying more land along the border as part of a “buffer zone”, including the strategically vital summit of Jabal al-Sheikh.